English | Français

 When you experience a dangerous situation that scares you, your body releases a cocktail of hormones that speed up your heart rate and cause many other somatic (physical) symptoms.

-Furthermore, cutaneous vasoconstriction induced by persistent stress and anxiety can cause blood to be systematically redirected away from the skin and when the skin is constantly deprived of a generous blood supply, it can become more susceptible to irritation, rashes and infections.
-Thus, paleness, redness on the face or skin, itching, burning, tingling or other sensations on the face, neck, ears, scalp or shoulders, rashes, hives, psoriasis, acne, rosacea, eczema, as well as other types of rashes, are among the most well-known manifestations of chronic stress and anxiety on the skin.
+Furthermore, cutaneous vasoconstriction induced by persistent stress and anxiety can cause blood to be systematically redirected away from the skin.
+When the skin is constantly deprived of a generous blood supply, it becomes more susceptible to irritation, rashes, and infections.
+Paleness, redness on the face or skin, itching, burning, tingling or other sensations on the face, neck, ears, scalp or shoulders, rashes, hives, psoriasis, acne, rosacea, eczema, and other types of rashes are among the most well-known manifestations of chronic stress and anxiety on the skin.

-As you already know, rather than passively observing what happens to you, your subconscious mind is actually in charge of the proper functioning of your conscious mind and your body through the regulatory mechanisms of your autonomous nervous system.
-When you feel relaxed and safe, the sympathetic branch of the autonomous nervous system kicks in and your body is nourished, and healed and energy is restored.
-Whenever you are facing a threat, the parasympathetic branch of the autonomous nervous system kicks in and the stress response will mobilize all your resources for your survival inbuilt fight or flight response.
+Rather than passively observing what happens to you, your subconscious mind is actually in charge of the proper functioning of your conscious mind and your body — through the regulatory mechanisms of your autonomic nervous system.
+When you feel relaxed and safe, the parasympathetic branch of the autonomic nervous system activates — your body is nourished, healed, and energy is restored.
+Whenever you are facing a threat, the sympathetic branch activates and the stress response mobilizes all your resources for survival through the built-in fight-or-flight response.

-While you are in the middle of a stress response, the stress response will mobilize all your resources for your survival, and your body's nourishing, restorative, maintenance and self-repair functions come to a screeching halt.
-Unfortunately, when the threat is imaginary, the subconscious mind doesn't realize that there is no real threat.
+While you are in the middle of a stress response, your body's nourishing, restorative, maintenance, and self-repair functions come to a screeching halt.
+Unfortunately, when the threat is imaginary, the subconscious mind does not realize there is no real danger.
 Over time, when this stress response is repetitively triggered by imaginary threats, nature's biological response ends up doing more harm than good.

-When dealing with a fractured bone, the standard medical approach is to align and join the broken parts of the bone and let it heal, as this ancestral approach works for everyone and every time.
-However, when dealing with stress and anxiety, there is no such thing as a one-size-fits-all approach.
-Therefore psychiatry, psychotherapy, hypnotherapy, neuro-linguistic-programming, E.F.T. (emotional freedom tapping), pet therapy, art therapy, mindfulness, yoga, craniosacral therapy, gravity blanket, mini-horses therapy, and many other approaches based on very contradictory and yet scientific concepts, are all available to solve emotional issues.
+When dealing with a fractured bone, the standard medical approach is to align and join the broken parts and let it heal — as this ancestral approach works for everyone, every time.
+When dealing with stress and anxiety, however, there is no one-size-fits-all approach.
+This is why psychiatry, psychotherapy, hypnotherapy, neuro-linguistic programming, EFT (emotional freedom tapping), pet therapy, art therapy, mindfulness, yoga, craniosacral therapy, gravity blanket, mini-horse therapy, and many other approaches — each grounded in different yet scientifically supported concepts — are all available to address emotional issues.

-Here are a few of the many dermatological and mucosal conditions that are aggravated, triggered, or even caused by stress, trauma, and anxiety, and for which you can reasonably expect improvements when you improve your emotional health.
+Here are a few of the many dermatological and mucosal conditions that are aggravated, triggered, or even caused by stress, trauma, and anxiety — and for which you can reasonably expect improvements when you address your emotional health.

 Ac ne (Pimples) “In treating hundreds of patients over the years with skin conditions such as eczema, rosacea, acne and psoriasis, I have seen firsthand how stress can aggravate the skin and trigger unexpected flare-ups that, in effect, create more stress for patients,” said Dr. Mayoral.
 When a person becomes stressed, the level of the body’s stress hormone (cortisol) rises.
 This in turn causes an increase in oil production, which can lead to oily skin, acne and other related skin problems."